jiawei-wang-ucd/jiawei-computations/README.md

 ## Structure

 - The scripts of the reproducible benchmarking work are stored in [scripts](https://github.com/mkoeppe/jiawei-computations/tree/master/scripts) folder.
+- The test instances are stored in the [test_instances](https://github.com/mkoeppe/jiawei-computations/tree/master/test_instances) folder.
+The folder contains a file [test_instances_info.csv](https://github.com/mkoeppe/jiawei-computations/tree/master/test_instances/test_instances_info.csv) which explaines how each instance is generated.
+Note that not all test instances may be used in the experiment.
+For example, we do not include non subadditive functions in the experiment of generating additive faces.
 - The computational results are stored in the submodule [jiawei-computational-results](https://github.com/mkoeppe/jiawei-computational-results).
 The branch name of the submodule specifies the computational task.
 So far there are four computational tasks.
 See how the branch name represents the computational task as below.
 * delta_pi_minimum - computation of the minimum of delta pi.
 * delta_pi_objective_zero - verification of the delta pi reaching the objective limit 0.